henriqueleite42/anvil/ROADMAP.md

 Generates a CHANGELOG.md with the changes in the `.anv` files

-### Allows for the cli to read other kinds of files, nopt only YAML
+### Allows for the cli to read other kinds of files, not only YAML

 Allow for config files in JSON and XML

+### Add a more robust authentication

+Implement all authentication forms supported by [OpenApi](https://learn.openapis.org/specification/security.html) and more, like AWS Credentials / IAM.

+Allow the schema to get properties from the authentication, like the UserId.

 ### Online platform - v1